ilhams16/selenium-ide/README.md

-My project using selenium IDE from Google Chrome extensions
+My project testing using selenium IDE from Google Chrome extensions